Hootsuite Review & Hootsuite Alternatives

 They could close down the account!

 Most of these cases would not happen if each user had different user accounts.
 Once they left, their access could be removed from the social media management tool dashboard.

-To get the most out of your team, team management features are a must.
-Even if you have an extra team member such as a VA, being able to manage your team within the tool is important.
+Team management features are a must if you have a social media team.
+Even if you have an extra team member, such as a VA, being able to manage your team within the tool is essential.

 Tools that offer team management allow you to assign different roles to your team.

 Social media management tools should have this too.
-Team members can assign tasks to each other and you as an admin or editor can approve content.
+Team members can assign tasks to each other, and you can approve content as an admin or editor.

 Team management features usually include: